PhysicsAstroUAI/physicsastrouai.github.io/_pages/openings.md

 ### Faculty positions

-We have several faculty positions available in all areas of science and engineering, including Physics, Astrophysics and Planetary Sciences. ([pdf file with call for faculty positions](https://ingenieria.uai.cl/assets/uploads/2021/07/womenengineering2021.pdf)).
+We have several faculty positions available for women in all areas of science and engineering, including Physics and Astrophysics ([pdf file with call for faculty positions](https://ingenieria.uai.cl/assets/uploads/2021/07/womenengineering2021.pdf)).

 Application Deadline: October 1, 2021<br>